Non-Steepness and Maximum Likelihood Estimation Properties of the Truncated Multivariate Normal Distributions: Introduction

 \section{Introduction}

-In this article, we continue our investigations of the one-sided truncated multivariate normal distributions, a family of distributions which has been applied in numerous areas, including simultaneous equations inference and multivariate regression \cite{Amemiya}, economics and econometrics \cite{Heckman, Hong}, educational studies \cite{Jin,Levine}, and inference with censored biomedical data \cite{Lachos,Lin}.
-Here we are motivated, by results of Cohen \cite{Cohen}, del Castillo \cite{DelCastillo}, and others, to study maximum likelihood estimation for these distributions.
+In this article we continue our investigations in \cite{Levine} of the one-sided truncated multivariate normal distributions, a family of distributions which has been applied in numerous areas, including simultaneous equations inference and multivariate regression \cite{Amemiya}, economics and econometrics \cite{Heckman, Hong}, educational studies \cite{Jin,Levine}, agriculture \cite{Yu}, and inference with censored biomedical data \cite{Lachos,Lin}.
+Here we are motivated, particularly by the results of Cohen \cite{Cohen}, del Castillo \cite{delCastillo}, and Hegde and Dahiya \cite{Hegde}, to study the problem of maximum likelihood estimation for these distributions.

-It is well-known that most exponential families appearing in practice are regular and hence are steep.
+It is well-known that many exponential families appearing in practice are regular and hence are steep.
 For instance, the two-sided truncated univariate normal distributions, with support restricted to a finite interval, form a regular, and hence steep, exponential family (Barndorff-Nielsen \cite[p.~161]{Barndorff}).
-There are also several exponential families which are steep but non-regular, an example being the family of inverse Gaussian distributions; see Bar-Lev and Enis \cite[p.~1516]{Bar-Lev}, Barndorff-Nielsen \cite[p.~117]{Barndorff}, Brown \cite[p.~72]{Brown}.
-However, there are fewer known examples of non-steep exponential families.
+There are also several exponential families that are steep but non-regular, an example being the family of inverse Gaussian distributions; see Bar-Lev and Enis \cite[p.~1516]{Bar_Lev}, Barndorff-Nielsen \cite[p.~117]{Barndorff}, and Brown \cite[p.~72]{Brown}.
+Examples of non-steep multivariate exponential families arising in applied research are provided by Sundberg \cite[p.~251 and p.~259]{Sundberg}, who studied the Strauss model and inference for data on refindings of ringed birds; Bedbur, Kamps, and Imm \cite{Bedbur_etal}, on maximum likelihood inference for the parameters of the Conway-Maxwell-Poisson distribution; and Bar-Lev and Ridder \cite{Bar_Lev_Ridder}, for non-steep exponential models for count data.

-In the univariate case, del Castillo \cite{DelCastillo} formulated the one-sided truncated normal distributions as an exponential family of distributions and proved that the family is not steep and therefore is not regular.
-That this family of distributions is not steep implies that the maximum likelihood estimators of the parameters of such a distribution possibly may not exist, and therefore del Castillo's results have deeper implications for inference for the parameters of the one-sided truncated normal distributions.
+In the univariate case, del Castillo \cite{delCastillo} extended the one-sided truncated normal distributions to a full exponential family of distributions, and proved that the extended family is not steep and therefore is not regular.
+That the extended family of distributions is not steep implies that the likelihood equations may have no solutions, although the likelihood function may have its maximum on the boundary of the parameter space \cite[Corollary 4.4]{delCastillo}.
+Therefore del Castillo's results have deeper and profound implications for statistical inference for the parameters of the one-sided truncated normal distributions.